Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/backdrop3dscene/getnormalvector/_index.md

 ---
 title: getNormalVector
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/backdrop3dscene/getnormalvector/
+url: /php-java/aspose.slides/backdrop3dscene/getnormalvector/
 ---

-## getNormalVector()  function
+## getNormalVector()  method

  Returns or sets a normal vector.
 To be more precise, this attribute defines a vector normal to the face of the backdrop plane.
 Vector represented by array of 3 float values